CliMA/CubedSphere.jl/docs/src/conformal_cubed_sphere.md

 ## Conformal cubed sphere mapping

-The conformal method for projecting the cube on the sphere was first described the paper by [Rancic-etal-1996](@citet).
+The conformal method for projecting the cube on the sphere was first described by [Rancic-etal-1996](@citet).

 > Rančić et al., (1996).
 A global shallow-water model using an expanded spherical cube - Gnomonic versus conformal coordinates, _Quarterly Journal of the Royal Meteorological Society_, **122 (532)**, 959-982. doi:[10.1002/qj.49712253209](https://doi.org/10.1002/qj.49712253209)